Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug that caused spawning zombies to be able to collide with players while they were still invisible to the player
 * Zombies can now gib when damaged from the Bowie Knife or Sickle
 * Fixed certain zombie swipes that damaged players at incorrect times
+* Ceiling spawner zombies now fall from the ceiling quicker

 ### Dogs
 * No longer gain additional points for kills from dogs when killing dogs with wonder weapons